szetyng/Guardrails/README.md

 `powToSanction head inst` -> `bool`
 - return `true` if head is head of inst

+### Principle 6: Conflict resolution
+**Notes**
+- only implemented simple appeals procedure, more complex alternative dispute resolution (ADR) methods can be done in future work
+- `upholdAppeal` in axiomatisation paper under p6 involves decrementing both the sanction level and the offence level.
+However, in p5, the paper said that offence level will not be decremented.
+Currently not decrementing offence level under the reasoning that otherwise there is no use of having separate these two levels in the first place
+  - offence level can be used to keep track of agent's criminal activity
+  - sanction level is used to keep track of what punishment the agent is currently undergoing

+`appealSanction agent s inst`
+- side-effect: send message `Appeal (Agent, s, Inst)` to `inst.MessageQueue`
+- will succeed if:
+  - `agent` has the power to appeal

+`powToAppeal agent s inst` -> `bool`
+- returns `true` if:
+  - `agent` has role `Member` in inst
+  - `agent` sanction level is `s`

+`upholdAppeal head agent s inst`
+- side-effect: `agent` sanction level is decremented by 1
+- will succeed if:
+  - head has the power to uphold sanctions for this agent

+`powToUphold head agent s inst` -> `bool`
+- returns `true` if:
+  - `head` is head of inst
+  - `agent` has submitted an appeal for sanction level `s` in `inst`
+- side-effect: removes `Appeal` message from `inst.MessageQueue`

 ## Physical abilities of agents
 ### Initialisation